-In this post I discuss how to apply the generic business model blueprints to professional service firms.
+In this post, I discuss how to apply the generic business model blueprints to professional service firms.

-In order to illustrate how the generic business model blueprint can be applied to a specific industry this post introduces the business model blueprint for the professional services industry.
+In order to illustrate how the generic business model blueprint can be applied to a specific industry, this post introduces the business model blueprint for the professional services industry.

-The main reason why I have chosen professional service firms today is that I’ve worked with and built prototypes for a number of such firms in the past, mostly in the IT industry but also in the energy sector.
+The main reason why I have chosen professional service firms today is that I have worked with and built prototypes for a number of such firms in the past, mostly in the IT industry but also in the energy sector.
 If you are interested in seeing how this applied to a specific company (both at the abstract level as a conceptual business model and at the detailed level as a full business model prototype), check out my post on Key Performance Indicators in Professional Service Firms.

 My favorite reading on professional service firms are the books by David Maister, the following definitions are from his book Managing the Professional Service Firm:

 A professional service firm (PSF) is a firm in which professional skills form the basis of its offering to customers.
 Examples of such PSFs are lawyers, consultants and IT service firms.